denten-books/plain-text/0-chapter.md

 image manipulation filters.
 A study of that sort would be in peril of being misguided by theories that have no basis in reality.
 That is not to say that theory has nothing to contribute to the conversation.
-Rather that theorists can contribute more when their thought is grounded in practice.
-Similarly, it is my contention here that fundamental literary-theoretical concepts---such as word, text, narrative, discourse, author, story, book, archive---are thoroughly enmeshed in the underlying physical substratum of paper and pixel.
+Rather that theorists can contribute more when their thought is grounded in the material foundations of practice.
+Similarly, it is my contention here that the cardinal literary-theoretical concepts---such as word, text, narrative, discourse, author, story, book, archive---are thoroughly enmeshed in the underlying physical substratum of paper and pixel.
 It follows that any attempt to articulate the idea cannot attain its full expressive potential without a thick description of its base particulates.

 Luckily for us, reading and writing are not esoteric activities.
 They are readily available to phenomenological introspection.
 I will therefore